Have you thought about how many embryos to transfer in your IVF cycle, or just left the decision to the doctor?

 Are three embryos ever transferred?

-Most regulations restrict doctors to transferring a maximum of three embryos at one time.
-However, a lot of clinics will choose to transfer just one or two embryos, depending on your circumstances.
+These days, most clinics will choose to transfer just one or two embryos, depending on your circumstances.

 Transferring more embryos on day-3 vs. day-5